 (1) The services and offers of Bänninger Kunststoff-Produkte GmbH (hereinafter known as the Supplier) are performed exclusively on the basis of these terms and conditions of sale and delivery.
 These terms and conditions shall also apply to all future business transactions with the contract partner (hereinafter known as the Buyer), even if they have not been expressly agreed for each transaction.
-The Supplier does not recognize the application of the Supplier’s General Terms and Conditions of Business deviating from these terms and conditions of sale and delivery, unless the Supplier has expressly agreed in writing to their application.
+Deviating, conflicting or supplementary terms and conditions of purchase of the customer shall not become part of the contract even through unconditional acceptance of the order or delivery or performance and shall be contradicted without exception.

 (2) Any and all agreements which have reached between the Supplier and the Buyer for the performance of this contract have been recorded in writing in this contract.
 Additional oral agreements have not been concluded between the Supplier and the Buyer.